 As we all known, the higher your credit score, the more likely you are to qualify for a car loan.
 Also, the lower the interest rate you’ll pay.

-Having a poor credit score does not mean you cannot get a car loan in Burford.
+Having a poor credit score does not mean you cannot get a car loan.
 It just means fewer lenders will be willing to work with you and you will likely pay a higher rate.

 There are very few circumstances we have come across where someone was not able to get credit when they needed it.
-That’s especially true when you work with our Burford car loan experts.
+That’s especially true when you work with ou car loan experts.

 For those of you who know that you have a challenging credit situation, please visit Dixie Auto Loans where we have a team of credit specialists ready to help you get approved for a car loan today!